capeswords/capeswords.github.io/_pages/events.md

 ### Quarterly Workshop

-A Sword and Buckler workshop by Marius Titus and tournament will be happening on the afternoon of Saturday 6th October.
+A Sword and Buckler workshop by Marius Titus and tournament will be happening on the afternoon of **Saturday 6th October**.
 All are welcome to join us.
 We will be hosting this at the [2nd Plumstead Sea Scouts hall](https://goo.gl/maps/RvEz7Fo3J2F2).
 Please contact David Wagenfeld to book your spot!

 Cost is: **R50**